KrizTech/printf/README.md

-A collaboration project on Printf functions between Christian and Dann
+A collaboration project on Printf functions done in teams of 2 people (Dann Nwankwo, Christian Mba).